peteqian/A-Star-CPP-Testing/README.md

 # Build set-up.
 ## Windows

+1. Download and install CMake
-1. Configure CMake with a C/C++ compiler.
+2. Select a CMake kit with a compiler of your choice.
 This may be mwing/Visual Studio 2019 x86/x64 architecture.
-2. Press F7 to build.
+3. Once you've downloaded CSIT314 Folder from the repos
+4. Build
+5. Play

 If you encounter errors with building.
 My only solution so far is to reconfigure your compiler with another C/C++ compiler.